foundation/foundation-zurb-template/src/styleguide/index.md

 # Typography

-<p class="lead">The Arlo apps use Morebi Rounded for headings and paragraph text.</p>
+<p class="lead">This design uses Helvetica Neue for headings and paragraph text.</p>

 ---